NovaSector/NovaSector/modular_nova/modules/customization/modules/clothing/storage/readme.md

 ## Title: Storage

 MODULE ID: Storage

 ### Description:

-A /module/customization/clothing sub-module for adding new WORN storage items, i.e. bags and belts.
+A seperate folder under customization for adding new (WORN) storage items, such as new bags and belts.

 ### TG Proc Changes: